The Importance of Tone

 Whether you are pitching to a group of potential investors or hoping to convince your boss to hear your new idea – you’ll want to make sure how you say something matches what you are trying to say.
 If you’re trying to build excitement and momentum in a meeting, make sure you sound like it.
 The last thing you want is to have your idea rejected simply because your tone of voice was off.

 If you’ve never considered how your tone of voice can affect your career, now is the time to craft your leadership tone of voice.
-We talk about this in our e-course, The Art Of Communication.
-This course will teach you how to execute your speaking and interpersonal communications skills.

 Remember, the tone of your voice is important for getting your message across clearly and effectively.